 The Xray fields available depend on whether you are using Jira Cloud or Data Center.
 You can report on Xray fields in both, but the fields differ.
 All of the charts you see below use fields in Jira Data Center.

-To chart by the “Requirements Status” of your test issues, simply select the field from the Chart By drop-down list.
+To chart by the “Requirements Status” of your test issues, simply select the field from the Chart By dropdown list.

 Understanding the Test Type breakdown can also be useful at a high level to understand how testing is completed in your organization.
 If you are looking to streamline your testing process or you’re having trouble pinpointing the cause of bottlenecks, then identifying how much of your testing is manual is essential.

 Use the Time Between calculation option to see how long tests are taking.
-Xray comes with Begin/End dates, and calculating the average time it takes tests to be completed can help understand if there are any bottlenecks or limitations that need to be addressed.
-In the example below, we’ve even renamed this column to Testing Duration to make it clear to users viewing the chart what this value represents.
+Xray comes with Begin/End dates, and calculating the average time it takes tests to be completed can help you understand if there are any bottlenecks or limitations that need to be addressed.
+In the funnel chart below, we’ve even renamed this column to Testing Duration to make it clear to users viewing the chart what this value represents.
 We’ve broken it down by issue type, but this chart could also be useful if you wanted to display testing duration by assignee, component, or even epic.

 Test Run Status